Introduction of Constructor and Destructor in C++

 - With the help of a constructor and destructor in C++, we can initialize and destroy the memory occupied by variables/data of user-defined data type (class) by using a specialized function as a constructor and destructor in object-oriented programming.

 - In Constructor and Destructor in C++, the Constructor is used to create the object in an object-oriented programming language while the destructor is used to destroy the object.
-The constructor is a function whose name is the same as the object with no return type.

 - Constructor and destructor in C++ are built-in member functions and customized member functions.